anoopengineer/anoop-kunjuraman-site/content/articles/hugo-github-aws-code-deploy-cicd/index.md

 draft: false
 ---

 This is a writeup on how I build this site.
+I wanted a system that supported the following requirements:

+1. Zero database.
+For any typical blogging system, database becomes the largest expense.
+Not just the cost of running it, but also the cost of operational maintenance and upkeep.
+It also complicates disaster recovery.
+1. Markdown support
+1. SCSS support
+1. GZIP for contents
+1. Custom domain with SSL certificate
+1. Automatic redirect from non-https url to https url
+1. Custom 404 and other error pages
+1. Reliable continuos deployment pipeline that feeds off GitHub

-I wanted a highly reliable, cost effective and low maintenance way of getting my content out.
-After checking out options like GitHub pages, Netlify etc, I decided to settle for AWS as my preferred way.
+After checking out options like GitHub pages, Netlify etc, I decided to settle for AWS as my preferred host.
 Although GitHub pages initially seemed to be what I was looking for, they had a very opinionated branching strategy for personal sites (content source code cannot be in master branch) and the GitHub actions was buggy and not production worthy.
 After losing patience with GitHub pages, I settled down with AWS which I was familiar with and had past success on.
 The ability to have control over a customized disaster recovery, better performance via CloudFront CDN and complete serverless deployment also helped the case of AWS.

-This guide shows how to do a serverless static website deployment in AWS using [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) and how to create an automated continuos integration and continuos delivery pipeline.
+This guide shows how to do a serverless static website deployment in AWS using [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) and how to create an automated continuos integration and continuos delivery pipeline.
 We will use Hugo to create a static site, but the same can be extended to Angular, React, GatsbyJS or any other static sites.
 We will be leveraging AWS SAM to deploy this static website in a serverless manner.
 Static assets will be stored in AWS S3 and content served by CloudFront's worldwide edge servers providing blazing fast content delivery to consumers.
 The source code for the site will be stored in GitHub and we will use AWS Code Builder to automatically build and deploy the site whenever a change is pushed to Github.

 Let's get introduced to few technologies that we will use in this guide.